How to Edit Web Content with HTML5’s Contenteditable Attribute

 Final Thought

-And, according to caniuse.com, this attribute is already supported, (surprisingly) in IE7+ and (unsurprisingly) in other browsers as follow: Firefox 12, Chrome 20, Safari 5.1 and Opera 12.
-That means we can use this element with peace of mind without having to setup fallbacsk for older browsers.
+According to caniuse.com, this attribute is supported in modern browsers, including IE7+, Firefox 12, Chrome 20, Safari 5.1, and Opera 12.
+This means we can use it confidently without needing to set up fallbacks for older browsers.

 WebsiteFacebookTwitterInstagramPinterestLinkedInGoogle+YoutubeRedditDribbbleBehanceGithubCodePenWhatsappEmail